-CFO/Finance Director Roundtable: The Roundtable meets quarterly, a combination of in-person and virtual gatherings, the group focuses on content unique to philanthropy and finance, and relevant to the job descriptions of foundation CFOs, Finance Directors, and other staff who primary responsibility is the oversight of financial services.
+CFO/Finance Director Network: This Network meets quarterly, a combination of in-person and virtual gatherings, the group focuses on content unique to philanthropy and finance, and relevant to the job descriptions of foundation CFOs, Finance Directors, and other staff who primary responsibility is the oversight of financial services.
 A listserv for posing questions and exchanging resources exists.
-Co-chairs: Karen Kelley Gil, Patrick J. McGovern Foundation; Debra Moniz, Cedar Tree Foundation; and Mark Paley, Hyams Foundation.
+Network Chairs: Karen Kelley Gil, Patrick J. McGovern Foundation; Debra Moniz, Cedar Tree Foundation; and Mark Paley, Hyams Foundation.
 To join the listserv for this network, please email Jessica Berns.

-Essex County Funders Group: This group of individual and institutional funders is currently convened by the Essex County Community Foundation and The Peter and Elizabeth C. Tower Foundation with Philanthropy Massachusetts as a partner.
+Essex County Funders: This group of individual and institutional funders is currently convened by the Essex County Community Foundation and The Peter and Elizabeth C. Tower Foundation with Philanthropy Massachusetts as a partner.
 The shared interest of the group is the vitality of the Essex County region.
 Historically, the group has come together yearly for a networking, learning, and sharing session focused on opportunities and needs that exist in the County, but will soon be meeting twice yearly.
 Funders with an interest in improving the quality of life in Essex County are invited to participate, regardless of where they are based.

-Family Foundation Group for Non-Family CEOs and Executive Directors: Non-family member CEOs and Executive Directors of Family Foundations created this learning community to address specific needs they face in their role.
-They meet four to six times a year, rotating between different family foundation offices.
+Family Foundation Network for Non-Family CEOs: Non-family member CEOs of Family Foundations created this learning community to address specific needs they face in their role.
+They meet four times a year.
+Of these meetings, two times per year CEOs of private, independent foundations join the family foundation CEOs.
 If you think you might meet criteria for participating in this Network or to join the listserv for this network, please email Jessica Berns.
+The Advisors for this Network include: Lynne Doblin of the Richard and Susan Smith Family Foundation, Megan Reilly of the Clowes Fund, Vanessa Plant of The Alku Foundation, and Paul Belsito of the Irene E. and George A. Davis Foundation.